 NOTE 3: Current remote MTC Device configuration solutions (i.e. Device Management and Over-the-Air configuration) are based on SMS, which assumes the use of MSISDNs.

+- If a solution is selected that allows the IMSI to be used on the external interface to the MTC Server, security measures shall be applied on the external interfaces to avoid eavesdropping of the device identifier.

 - MTC Group shall be identified uniquely across 3GPP networks.